craigappfoundry/ABTBible/Bible/Books/02 Exodus.md

 ## Chapter 18

-**<sup>1</sup>** Now Jethro, the priest of Midian, Moses’ father-in-law, heard of all that God had done for Moses and for Israel His people, how the Lord had brought Israel out of Egypt.
+**<sup>1</sup>** Now Jethro, the priest of Midian, Moses’ father-in-law, heard of all that God had done for Moses and for Israel His people, how the LORD had brought Israel out of Egypt.

 **<sup>2</sup>** Then Jethro, Moses’ father-in-law, took Zipporah, Moses’ wife, after he had sent her away, **<sup>3</sup>** and her two sons—of whom one was named Gershom, for Moses said, “I have been a sojourner in a foreign land,” **<sup>4</sup>** and the other was named Eliezer, for he said, “The God of my father was my help, and He delivered me from the sword of Pharaoh.”

 **<sup>5</sup>** Then Jethro, Moses’ father-in-law, came with his sons and his wife to Moses in the wilderness where he was camped, at the mountain of God. **<sup>6</sup>** And he sent word to Moses: “I, your father-in-law Jethro, am coming to you with your wife and her two sons with her.”

 **<sup>7</sup>** So Moses went out to meet his father-in-law, and he bowed down and kissed him.
-They asked each other about their welfare and went into the tent. **<sup>8</sup>** Then Moses recounted to his father-in-law all that the Lord had done to Pharaoh and to the Egyptians for Israel’s sake, all the hardship that had befallen them on the journey, and how the Lord had delivered them.
+They asked each other about their welfare and went into the tent. **<sup>8</sup>** Then Moses recounted to his father-in-law all that the LORD had done to Pharaoh and to the Egyptians for Israel’s sake, all the hardship that had befallen them on the journey, and how the LORD had delivered them.

-**<sup>9</sup>** Jethro rejoiced over all the goodness which the Lord had done for Israel, in delivering them from the hand of the Egyptians. **<sup>10</sup>** And Jethro said, “Blessed be the Lord, who delivered you from the hand of the Egyptians and from the hand of Pharaoh, and who delivered the people from under the hand of the Egyptians. **<sup>11</sup>** Now I know that the Lord is greater than all the gods; indeed, in the matter in which they dealt arrogantly against them, He was above them.”
+**<sup>9</sup>** Jethro rejoiced over all the goodness which the LORD had done for Israel, in delivering them from the hand of the Egyptians. **<sup>10</sup>** And Jethro said, “Blessed be the LORD, who delivered you from the hand of the Egyptians and from the hand of Pharaoh, and who delivered the people from under the hand of the Egyptians. **<sup>11</sup>** Now I know that the LORD is greater than all the gods; indeed, in the matter in which they dealt arrogantly against them, He was above them.”

 **<sup>12</sup>** Then Jethro, Moses’ father-in-law, took a burnt offering and sacrifices for God, and Aaron came with all the elders of Israel to eat bread with Moses’ father-in-law before God.